Year 7: September 2020

 Barton Court Grammar School complies with the Co-ordinated Admission Scheme which is administered by Kent Local Authority.
 Detailed information about the school is available in the prospectus which can be found on the school website www.bartoncourt.org.
 Boys and girls are normally admitted at age 11, when all pupils must have gained a selective place through the Kent PESE and placed Barton Court Grammar School on their Kent Secondary Common Application Form, in order to be eligible for admission.
 Details of the Kent PESE are available from the Kent County Council booklet “Admission to Secondary School in Kent 2020”.
 There is no guarantee of a place to applicants who meet the over-subscription criteria.

-The Published Admissions Number (PAN) in Y7 for September 2019 is 150, for all other year groups the PAN is as follows: Y8 & Y9 for September 2019 is 150 all other year groups remains at 128.
+The Published Admissions Number (PAN) in Y7 for September 2020 is 150, for all other year groups the PAN is as follows: Y8 – Y10 is 150; for year 11 remains at 128.
 The school is usually over-subscribed.
 Before the application of oversubscription criteria children with a Statement of Special Educational Need (SSEN) or Education, Health and Care Plan (EHCP), who name the school, will be admitted.
 As a result of this, the Published Admissions Number will be reduced accordingly.